EgdeConsulting/NATSAdminportal/README.md

 npm run api
 ```

-_This creates a mock API where all the data is contained in the file `data.json`._
+This creates a mock API where all the data is contained in the file `data.json`.
+Custom routes for accessing
-_Custom routes for accessing resources can be found in `routes.json`._
+resources can be found in `routes.json`.

-To start the frontend in development mode with JSON-server support, first `cd` into `src/vite-client`, then run:
+To start the front-end in development mode with JSON-server support (done via the use of a special environment variable),
+first `cd` into `src/vite-client`, then run:

 ```
 npm run dev-js
 ```

-_Starts the vite development server with a special environment variable._

 ### Configuration